 Supplemental Study: Evaluation of Early Start Developmental Education Policy

-To evaluate whether such a reform measure improves student outcomes, CAPR is studying the Early Start policy at the California State University (CSU) system.
-The primary goal of Early Start is to have students enter their first year of college at CSU having met their developmental education needs in the summer before their freshman year.
-To evaluate this bold policy, CAPR will address the following questions:
+To evaluate whether such a reform measure improves student outcomes, CAPR conducted a study of the Early Start policy at the California State University (CSU) system.
+In 2011, the California State University (CSU), the nation’s largest public four-year university system, enacted Early Start, requiring students needing remediation to enroll in such courses in the summer before their first year.
+The primary goal of Early Start is to have students enter their first year of college at CSU already having met their developmental education needs.
+(It is important to note that this study evaluates Early Start before recent changes in the program took effect that, among other things, provide Early Start students with the opportunity to earn college credit during the summer through Early Start coursework.)

 The Study Design

 CAPR researchers use two empirical strategies to identify the impact of the Early Start reform on student success at CSU.
 First, researchers investigate the impact of Early Start by comparing outcomes of those identified for remediation before and after the adoption of the policy against those not identified for remediation using a difference-in-differences approach (comparing summer enrollment to fall enrollment in remediation).
 Second, researchers evaluate students identified for remediation under Early Start to otherwise similar students not identified for remediation using a fuzzy regression discontinuity approach (comparing remediation in the summer to no remediation at all).

 The study uses data on CSU first-year students enrolled in 2009 through 2015—three cohorts before the Early Start reform (2009–2011) and four cohorts after (2012–2015).
 Given changes in the English remediation cutoff and placement policies for English, the analyses focus on remediation in mathematics.